Travel guide

 • Xiaomi: 13 Pro, 14 Ultra (international markets)

-Important: Some mobile phones sold in specific markets or unlocked for specific carriers may have the eSIM function deactivated at the software level.
-Always check the official manufacturer specifications for your region.
+Important: Some mobile phones sold in specific markets or unlocked for specific operators may have the eSIM function deactivated at the software level.
+Always check the official manufacturer's specifications for your region.

 Conclusion

-The combination of eSIM and physical SIM simultaneously is one of the most practical features of modern mobile phones, and it is available to any user with a compatible device since 2018.
-You don't lose your number, you don't have to choose between them, and you gain enormous flexibility in managing data, calls, and costs.
+The combination of eSIM and physical SIM simultaneously is one of the most practical features of modern mobile phones, and it's available to any user with a compatible device since 2018.
+You don't lose your number, you don't have to choose between one and the other, and you gain enormous flexibility in managing data, calls, and costs.

 The most powerful use case is international travel: keep your physical SIM with your usual number so you don't miss any important calls, and activate a local data eSIM to browse without limits and without surprise roaming bills.